Distributed Multi-User Secret Sharing: Introduction

 Given any $t$ secret shares $P(x)$ is interpolated and is uniquely determined.
 This is because the degree of $P(x)$ is at most $t-1$ and each secret share specifies one interpolation point leading to $t$ distinct interpolation points.
 Then $s=P(0)$ is reconstructed.
 We refer to this process as Shamir's secret decoder.
+The process of generating secret shares by evaluating $P(X)$ and then recovering the secret by interpolating it is essentially same as Reed-Solomon encoding and decoding process.
+The close connection between the two was noted in \cite{mceliece1981sharing}.

 There are several previous works that have considered Shamir's scheme in the context of networks \cite{shah2015distributed} and distributed storage systems \cite{bitar2017staircase,huang2016communication}.
 In these works, there is only one secret, as in the original Shamir's scheme, to be distributed to users either as nodes of a network \cite{shah2015distributed} or as users of a distributed storage system \cite{bitar2017staircase,huang2016communication}, in a collusion-resistant way.
 However, we consider a multi-user secret sharing scenario, where there is one designated secret for each user, and the secret shares are distributed over a set of storage nodes.
-Also, in our constructed schemes we guarantee that each user does not get any information about other users' secrets, thereby providing security in a multi-user sense.
+Also, in our constructed schemes we guarantee that each user does not get any information about other users' secrets, either individually in a weak sense or collectively in a perfect sense, thereby providing proper measures of security in a multi-user setting.